facebook/pyre-check/docs/pysa_precollectors.md

 Some sources and sinks may be too numerous or too rapidly changing for defining them statically to be practical.
 For these scenarios, Pysa has the concept of model generators, which can generate taint stubs by reading the project's source code before static analysis is started.
-The current set of model generators are stored in [`tools/generate_taint_models`](https://github.com/facebook/pyre-check/tree/master/tools/generate_taint_models) within the pyre-check repository.
+The current set of model generators is stored in [`tools/generate_taint_models`](https://github.com/facebook/pyre-check/tree/master/tools/generate_taint_models) within the pyre-check repository.